 “We took this picture at sunrise at Haleakala in Maui.
 We got to explore the islands of Maui and the Big Island of Hawaii.
 We have friends that live there, so we got to meet up with them on the trip, too.” - Katelyn Wyss

-Support specialist Liz Oles went to New Zealand.
+Launch lead specialist Liz Oles went to New Zealand.

 “Spending almost two weeks exploring the south island of New Zealand by campervan was a trip I’ll never forget.
 The highlight was definitely getting to kayak around Milford Sound.
 I was able to get up close with some penguins and a baby seal!” - Liz Oles

 Senior software engineer Tim Banks and software engineer Rachel Smith went to the Gulf Coast.

 “We spent a week living on a sailboat off the Gulf Coast of Florida as part of a course to obtain the first three certifications available from the American Sailing Association.
 We learned an amazing amount about sailboat systems and maintenance, from engine operations, to anchoring methods, to docking procedures.
 We were even tested on single handed boat maneuvering, including solo retrieval of a man overboard.
 This level of certification will allow us to charter and skipper sailboats up to 50’ internationally, so now we just have to decide where in the world to go next!” - Rachel Smith

 Four of us got married in 2016 (and the year isn’t over yet - there’s still time, folks!)
 A big congrats to all of our RNL team members who got married this year: Paul Losensky, Beth Cain, Emily Evans, and Jana Haecherl.